Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 - A legal pad and a computer go together.
 No computer writing alone.
 - Relax while writing.
 You'll think better.
 (When there's no deadline!)

+Most people agreed that to overcome the tyranny of the blank page, it's helpful to just write.
+Write anything.
+It can be nonsense, gibberish, garbage, or downright silly, but just write.

+If that's not effective, here are some other ideas:
+- Try to sneak up on the empty page by doing something you enjoy that is related to what you want to write.
+For example, if you love to draw, try drawing something related to your topic and let it pull you into that world.
+- Try open-ended questions, like "What message do I want the reader to learn?" or "What's the coolest thing about this topic?"
+- Pretend you're having a conversation with someone.
+How would you start describing the topic to them?

 ## What are we to do?

 Write!
 Write for yourself.
 Write for each other.